siovanus/ontology-tool/README.md

 ## How to use?

-1. copy wallet file from bookkeeper ontology node to ontology-test.
+1. copy wallet file from bookkeeper ontology node to ontology-tool.
 Otherwise some testcase will failed because of balance of ont is zero.
 2. Set rpc server address of ontology, wallet file and password in config_test.json config file.

 ```